AdobeDocs/commerce-cloud-service.en/help/_includes/templated/cloud-cli-ref.md

 -  Requires a value

-### `--force`

-Create the new environment even if the branch cannot be checked out locally

--  Default: `false`
--  Does not accept a value

 ### `--no-clone-parent`

-Do not clone the parent branch's data
+Do not clone the parent environment&apos;s data

 -  Default: `false`
 -  Does not accept a value